nishap1225/nishap1225.github.io/_posts/2021-04-30-9-Men's-Morris-Optimization.md

 We worked to increase the efficiency of the [retrograde solver](https://github.com/GamesCrafters/GamesmanClassic/blob/369MMSp2021/src/core/solveretrograde.c).

-In order to decrease the time complexity, we implemented symmetries (symmetrcal game positions were collapsed into a single position).
+In order to decrease the time complexity, we implemented symmetries (symmetrcal game positions that are collapsed into a single position).
 This cut the time to solve by a factor of 16.

 We also implemented the functions `GenerateUndoMoves` and `UndoMove`, which takes a position and generates the possible preceding positions.
 The standard retrograde solver stores a stack of every move taken; by implementing this method, we can cut down the storage space and compute the backwards stack when it's needed.